Yousaf Ali, MBBS

-- ASSOCIATE PROFESSOR Medicine, Rheumatology
+- PROFESSOR | Medicine, Rheumatology

 BM, Royal Free Hospital Sch of Medicine

 Residency, Internal Medicine, Oregon Health Sciences University

 Top Doctors in New York

 Dr Ali is currently PI on several trials investigating new treatments for SLE and RA.
 He is also developing a patient centric app to predict flares in RA that should improve care and outcome.

 Embrace Study: phase 3/4, multi-center, randomized, double-blind, placebo-controlled,52-week study to evaluate the efficacy and safety of belimumab (HGS1006) in adult subjects of black race with SLE